aedobbyn/beer-data-science/compile.md

 ***

-Now that the munging is done, onto the main question: to what extent do natural clusters in beer align with style boundaries?
+Now that the munging is done, onto the main question: is style a good proxy for drawing meaningful distinctions between different types of beer?

 ### Unsupervised Clustering

+We can approach this question from a clustering standpoint by asking, to what extent do natural clusters in beers align with brewer-assigned style boundaries?

+First off, the best visual representation of this is found in the [clustering Shiny app](https://amandadobbyn.shinyapps.io/clusterfun/).
+There you can run and re-run the algorithm using any number of clusters you choose and see whether beers of a certain style fall neatly or not so neatly into a single cluster.

+This section will go through how that clustering is done.

-We K-means cluster beers based on certain numeric predictor variables.
+We use the k-means [algorithm](https://en.wikipedia.org/wiki/K-means_clustering) to cluster beers based on certain numeric predictor variables.
 The data we'll use is includes all beers as well as the total number of hops and malts in each beer.

-**Prep**
+**Prep the Data**

-We'll prep the data for clustering first in order to
+We'll prep the data for clustering first by taking out outcome variables and scaling our predictors so that variables of higher scale don't have an outsize effect on the resulting cluster assignments.

-Here we define a funciton that takes a dataframe, a set of predictors, a set of variables to scale, and a response variable
+Here we define a function that takes a dataframe, a set of predictors, a set of variables to scale, and a response variable.

 We select only the response variable(s) and the variables to cluster on.
-If there are any missing values, we remove them.
-(NB: There are not not very many beers have SRM so we may not want to omit based on it.)
+If there are any missing values in any of these columsn, we remove them.
+(NB: many beers are missing SRM so it's fair to not want to omit based on it.
+If you're interested in what happens when you remove SRM from the equation, try taking it out of the predictors in the Shiny app. )

-* Take out outliers, defined as beers have to have an ABV between 3 and 20 and an IBU less than 200
+Next we remove outliers, only keeping beers that have an ABV between 3 and 20 and an IBU less than 200.

-* Then cluster on just the predictors and compare to the response variable
+Finally, we cluster on just the predictors and glue everything back together to compare cluster assignment to the response variable.

 ```r